SeattleChris/test-site-content/README.md

 - `success`: True or False, if all the targeted images were found and recorded.
 - `url_list`: a list of strings for each url of images that was saved to Storage buckets.
+- `url`: a string url to the Storage bucket summary.txt file that also has the `url_list` content.
 - `file_list`: a list of strings representing the saved images for this job.
 - `error_files`: files that we could not capture, as a list of strings of the intended filename.
 - `deleted`: files, and directory, removed from GAE filesystem after saved to Storage bucket.